Create Client Cache with NuGet Packages Installation

 Method 1: Modify client.ncconf

 From your application's local directory, open client.ncconf.
-Add the cache configurations as shown below for the clustered cache that the Client Cache is a part of and with which your application connects.
-Make sure you provide your own cache's name as provided in step 2 and the IP for the cluster in the <server ip = ... >
+Add the cache configurations as shown below for the the Client Cache with which your application connects.
+Make sure you provide your own cache's name as provided in step 2 and the IP for the cluster in the <server name = ... >

 tag.